-M'shesh has no issue with her faithful killing those of faiths that actively oppose her goals (those who stand with death are welcome to it, after all) but apart from that, her worshippers are strongly discouraged from killing if at all possible, preferring conversion or mercy for subdued foes- though she accepts the need for self-defense in the world of death.
+M'shesh has no issue with her faithful killing those of faiths that actively oppose her goals (those who stand with death are welcome to it, after all, and excessive pacifism almost led to the extinction of her people once before) but apart from that, her worshippers are strongly discouraged from killing if at all possible, preferring conversion or mercy for subdued foes, and accepting unfavorable outcomes like being robbed if murder is the only possible alternative.
+She accepts the need for self-defense in the world of death or course, and carnivorous monsters are not deeply mourned.
 The more pious a worshipper is, the more hardcore vegan they become.
 Most carry a broom to sweep the ground before them as they walk so they don't trod on insects, and vows of chastity and castration are common so as to not bring any more souls into this world of suffering.

 She cannot and will not grant any spells that deal damage, harm, or kill anything.

 Y'know in addition to D&D cleric spells or whatever